Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Horticulture & ForestryPeaceWomen.
 A significant historical date for this entry is March 29, 1912.

 Location.
 39° 7.194′ N, 84° 30.505′ W. Marker is in Cincinnati, Ohio, in Hamilton County.
 It is in Mount Auburn.
-Marker is at the intersection of Auburn Avenue and Mason Street, on the right when traveling north on Auburn Avenue.
+It is at the intersection of Auburn Avenue and Mason Street, on the right when traveling north on Auburn Avenue.
 Touch for map.
 Marker is at or near this postal address: 2038 Auburn Ave, Cincinnati OH 45219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Robert Alphonso Taft (here, next to this marker); William Howard Taft / Robert Alphonso Taft (here, next to this marker); William Howard Taft (a few steps from this marker); Auburn Avenue (within shouting distance of this marker); William Howard Taft Home (within shouting distance of this marker); Grandpa's Garden (within shouting distance of this marker); Hudepohl Brewing Co. (approx. half a mile away); Keeping Beer Flowing into Glasses and Growlers (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Robert Alphonso Taft (here, next to this marker); William Howard Taft / Robert Alphonso Taft (here, next to this marker); William Howard Taft (a few steps from this marker); Auburn Avenue (within shouting distance of this marker); William Howard Taft Home (within shouting distance of this marker); Grandpa's Garden (within shouting distance of this marker); Hudepohl Brewing Co. (approx. half a mile away); Keeping Beer Flowing into Glasses and Growlers (approx. half a mile away).
 Touch for a list and map of all markers in Cincinnati.

 Paid Advertisement